Rel Primer: Basic Syntax

 Base and Derived Relations

-In the RelationalAI documentation, small relations with sample data are often built into the Rel code, as in the def players = {...}
+The RelationalAI documentation often has small relations with sample data built into the Rel code, as in the definition of club

-Typically, though, data will be stored on disk, as relations, often representing “raw data” from outside sources, such as JSON or CSV files.
+Typically, though, “raw” data are stored in relations by ingesting them from outside sources, such as JSON or CSV files.

 By contrast, relations defined by rules are derived relations, also known in the database world as views.